Who can you ask?

 - Before asking anyone for help, try to work out what it is that you actually need help with.

-The Deans, together with the Associate Deans, are responsible for the pastoral care of all students at the School.
+The Deans are responsible for the pastoral care of all students at the School.

 Specialist staff are employed in the Learning Support Department to support students with learning disabilities and learning difficulties.
 These include students:

 - with Special Teaching Needs (intellectual and physical);

 - who need organisational skills and time management skills;

 - whose behaviour (distractibility, poor concentration) prevents them from learning

 Learning Support staff assist these students by providing:

 - Additional curriculum support;

 - Individual and small group tuition in reading, spelling, writing and mathematics;